Little Boy: Bombing of Hiroshima

-Project Ichiban

-In 1962, scientists at Los Alamos created a mockup of Little Boy known as "Project Ichiban" in order to answer some of the unanswered questions about the exact radiation output of the bomb, which would be useful for setting benchmarks for interpreting the relationship between radiation exposure and later health outcomes.
-But it failed to clear up all the issues.
-In 1982, Los Alamos created a replica Little Boy from the original drawings and specifications.
-This was then tested with enriched uranium but in a safe configuration that would not cause a nuclear explosion.
-A hydraulic lift was used to move the projectile, and experiments were run to assess neutron emission.
-Based on this and the data from The Great Artiste, the yield was estimated at 16.6 ± 0.3 kilotons.
-After considering many estimation methods, a 1985 report concluded that the yield was ± 20%.

 Physical effects

 After being selected in April 1945, Hiroshima was spared conventional bombing to serve as a pristine target, where the effects of a nuclear bomb on an undamaged city could be observed.
 While damage could be studied later, the energy yield of the untested Little Boy design could be determined only at the moment of detonation, using instruments dropped by parachute from a plane flying in formation with the one that dropped the bomb.
 Radio-transmitted data from these instruments indicated a yield of about 15 kilotons.

 Comparing this yield to the observed damage produced a rule of thumb called the 5 psi lethal area rule.
 Approximately all the people inside the area where the shock wave carried such an overpressure or greater would be killed.
 At Hiroshima, that area was 2.2 mi in diameter.

 The damage came from three main effects: blast, fire, and radiation.